HariAvvaru/Javaprograms/README.md

 Write a program to print numbers from 1 to 10 in a single row with one tab space.
 ## Program11
 Write a program to print even numbers between 23 and 57.
 Each number should be printed in a separate row.
+## Program12
+Write a program to check if a given number is prime or not.